MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-ready-to-go.md

 Find the countries/regions where Business Central is available and which languages are supported: [aka.ms/BCCountries](https://aka.ms/bccountries)

 ## Training and coaching
-**ISV Development Center**
+**ISV Development Centers**
 Online or in-person coaching for Business Central.
-Get in touch with an ISV Development Center: https://partner.microsoft.com/en-us/isv-resource-hub/development-centers/find-a-center
+Get in touch with an ISV Development Center [here](https://partner.microsoft.com/en-us/isv-resource-hub/development-centers/find-a-center)

 **Microsoft Learn page**
 Browse all Business Central training videos and courses on Microsoft Learn: [aka.ms/BCLearn](https://aka.ms/BCLearn)